Ardkinglas: The present house

 In 1905 Ardkinglas was purchased by Sir Andrew Noble, an expert on ballistics and gunnery who was chairman of Lord Armstrong's artillery works in Newcastle.
 Ardkinglas House was designed by architect Sir Robert Lorimer, and construction began in May 1906.
 Although Noble's deadline for completion of 1 August 1907 was not met, the house was fully completed in 21 months.
 The house was lit with electricity powered from a hydro-electric plant on the estate.

 John Noble inherited the estate in 1972, and began farming oysters in the loch.
 In 1988 he opened the first Loch Fyne Oyster Bar, now a national chain.
-The house has been used as a filming location for television series, including The Crow Road and films including The Water Horse: Legend of the Deep.
+The house has been used as a filming location for television series, including The Crow Road, The Diplomat, and films including The Water Horse: Legend of the Deep.
 It is open to the public, although not on a regular basis.
 The house's original "Butler's Quarters" can be rented out.